 37:37 – Jeff talks about line mending and suggests that one needs to be good at aggressive mends rather than minor adjustments typically used in trout fishing.

-40:00 – Jeff’s fly box contains a greater variety of sizes and colors rather than a wide range of distinct patterns.
+40:00 – Jeff’s fly box contains a greater variety of sizes and colors than a wide range of distinct patterns.

-44:50 – Jeff’s rule for your tip system is to fish with a shorter distance when the water is cold or dirty and to fish with a longer distance when the water is warm and clear.
+44:50 – Jeff’s rule for your tip system is to fish a shorter distance when the water is cold or dirty and to fish a longer distance when the water is warm and clear.

 Photo via https://www.instagram.com/patagonia_flyfish/?hl=en